 Please contact Kelly Goudy or the technical staff at Tools USA if you have questions about ‘Going Green’ with your spray booth operation.

 At Tools USA we routinely get requests for spray booths to be used on a conveyor line.
 Usually we will offer two opposed open-face booths or one of our designs with cutouts in the side walls.
 We have even made a spray booth to run lengthwise in order for the operator to stop/start the line when getting parts in and out of the DTD booth.
-Tools USA now offers a new booth style that mimics a larger-scale pass-thru booth using our SDD-1000 and pressurized intake.
+Tools USA now offers a new booth style that mimics a larger-scale pass-thru booth using our SDD-1000 ETL and pressurized intake.